rustlluk/pyCub/exercises/exercise_3/README.md

      - more than 2 and less than 5 degrees - 25% of points
      - more than 5 and less than 10 degrees - 50% of points
      - more than 10 - 100% of points
+   - the loss is accumulated for both mean and max error, e.g., 75% loss in mean and 25% in max means 100% and 0 points

 ## Requirements
 **Those apply mainly for** [exercise_3_tester.py](https://github.com/rustlluk/pycub/blob/master/exercises/exercise_3/exercise_3_tester.py) **to work correctly**: